 Is Decaf Coffee a Diuretic like Regular Coffee

 Decaffeinated coffee is a diuretic, like regular coffee.
 But its diuretic effect is much smaller than for regular coffee.
-Decaffeinated coffee is not like regular coffee.
 When you drink decaf, you don’t get the full caffeine hit.
 As caffeine is highly diuretic, drinking decaf won’t give you the same effect.

 Decaffeination is tricky.
 Decaffeinated coffee has been marketed as less stimulating, which may be true, except for anyone who is caffeine sensitive.
 Coffee has a diuretic effect, and if you’re sensitive to caffeine, that effect might raise your blood pressure.

 The diuretic effect of caffeine is a good reason to drink decaf coffee.
 That being said, decaf will still make you urinate, but to a lesser extent.
 The diuretic effect of decaf coffee will flush out sodium and excess fluid from your body, as a consequence, coffee might make your pee might smell.